sue-CC/green-lab-android-runner/CONTRIBUTING.md

 Any commits should contain logically similar changes.
 Commit messages (`git commit -m "[text]"`) should be informative but also concise.
 Good commits make changes easier to review later.
 To limit the number of commits, use `git rebase` to squash the commits down to a more reasonable number.

 ### Plugins
-If you're editing an existing plugin or adding a new one, there's an automated test called **plugintest** in **examples/** that will ensure the plugin adheres to the requirements of the framework.
+If you're editing an existing plugin or adding a new one, there's an automated test called **plugintest** in `examples` that will ensure the plugin adheres to the requirements of the framework.
 To execute it, type: `python3 android-runner android-runner/examples/plugintest/config.json`.

 ## Submitting a Pull Request
 Pull requests should be made from secondary branches (ie, not `master`).
 Also make sure the branch is not behind in commits compared to master.
 Any changes that need to be made while a pull request is still pending review should be made on a third branch to prevent polluting the pull request with other changes if they're not relevant.